Photon-Data/photon-hdf5/docs/phdata.rst

       acquisition hardware if different from ``id``.
     - **spot** (integer array): *Multispot only, mandatory.* The spot number each detector ID is used in.
 If present, must be of the same length as ``id``.
-    - **label** (array of string): *Optional.* A human-readable label for each detector, including marker IDs.
+    - **label** (array of string): *Optional.* A human-readable label for each detector ID, includind non-photon IDs.
       If present, must be of the same length as ``id``.
     - **module** (array of string): *Multispot only, optional.* Name of the module each pixel belongs to.
 If present, must be of the same length as ``id``.
     - **position** (2-D integer array): *Multispot only, optional.* Columns are x,y positions of each spot in the array.
 Must be of the length specified in ``num_spots``.
     - **tcspc_unit:** (float array) array of TAC/TDC bin size (in seconds).
       Present only if ``/setup/lifetime`` is True and if TCSPC info is different